Kraftland/mcctl/readme.md

 `mcctl` (aka minecraft-server-control) is a bash script which can automatically run and update your minecraft server.

+Warn: Windows and macOS is not supported, use Arch Linux to achieve best experience.

 # Usage

 First set 2 environment variables: `$version` and `$serverPath`.
 This will tell mcctl your desired version and path to your server